 It is not the first instance where a portable charger was thought to be the cause of a plane fire.

 Why are power banks prohibited in the cargo hold on flights?

 Airlines do not allow power banks in the cargo luggage for the purpose of safety.
 Power banks are essentially batteries that utilize lithium cells.
-Lithium batteries are more likely to combust, and are therefore prohibited for cargo transport, as part of air-transport regulations.
+As lithium batteries are more likely to combust and are therefore prohibited for cargo transport, as part of air-transport regulations.